simonmclean/triptych.nvim/README.md

 # 📚 Tryptic

-Directory viewer inspired by [Ranger](https://github.com/ranger/ranger).
+Directory viewer for Neovim, inspired by [Ranger](https://github.com/ranger/ranger).

 The UI consists of 3 floating windows.
 In the center is the currently focused directory.
 On the left is the parent directory.
 The right window contains either a child directory, or a file preview.